ianikova/ianikova/README.md

 # Hi there! 👋 I am Anna.

-A Product/Project transferring into a Software Engineer, I study human and programming languages, love solving problems and effectively communicate with both - people and computers.
+A Product/Project Manager transferring into a Software Engineer, I study human and programming languages, love solving problems and effectively communicate with both - people and computers.
 I'm a lifelong learner for whom coding is life!

 - 😄 Pronouns: She/her/hers
 - ♐ I'm 31 years old